TILSTON

 Grid Ref. for Church: SJ 458 507

-17 May 2002 & 9 July 2005
+17 May 2002, 9 July 2005 & 16 July 2015

-St. Mary's, Tilston The Tower
+St. Mary's, Tilston 2015

-Church Cross Gateposts
+Church Cross Carden Arms

-Carden Arms Village Stocks
+Church Cross Carden Arms

 Raymond Richards, in Old Cheshire Churches relates that St. Mary's was extensively restored in the late 19th century.
 With the exception of the tower and the Stretton chapel on the north side, it amounted to a complete rebuilding.
 The Stretton Hall Chapel dates from 1659 but there was a church on the site at least as early as the time of Henry III (1216-72).
 The tower is 16th century and has three storeys with a string course below the belfry windows.
 It also incorporates a west door.
 The church is unusual in having the doors on the south side blocked off and the main entrance is now on the north side.